ajitgoel/Notes/InterviewQuestions/DesignPatterns/Notes.md

         sortedList.Add("name 1");
         sortedList.Add("name 2");
         sortedList.Add("name 3");
-        ==//The client passes the "sort strategy" to the SortedList so the SortedList can use that passed strategy to sort the internal list sortedList.SetSortStrategy(new QuickSort());==
+        ==The client passes the "sort strategy" to the SortedList so the SortedList can use that passed strategy to sort the internal list sortedList.SetSortStrategy(new QuickSort());==
         sortedList.Sort();
     }